Drop Dialog form pattern

 - Focus should be in the first editable field on the Drop dialog when it is first opened.

-- A Drop dialog should have a main instruction at the top.
+- A Drop dialog should have a main instruction (form caption) at the top.

 - The main instruction should be used to explain concisely what the user should do in the Drop dialog.
 The instruction should be a specific statement, an imperative direction, or a question.
 Good instructions communicate the user’s objective with the Drop dialog rather than focusing purely on the mechanics of manipulating it.